josips9/Arrays-and-Array-Cardio/README.md

 What is an Array?
 Array is used for holding a list of items where order matters.
 Each thing inside array is called item and its position is called INDEX.
 Each item inside an array can be anything, any type (string, boolean, another array...)

-:point_righ: Main difference between arrays and object is that arrays has no keys.
+:point_right: Main difference between arrays and object is that arrays has no keys.
 Keys in arrays are indexes.

 :bulb: At the end of the day, array is an object. *type of* (const) *names* is "object".